lamng3/tiny-grpo/README.md

 1. Spin up a Runpod instance

 ```
-Choose 1 RTX A6000 on Axolotl docker image.
+choose 1 RTX A6000 on Axolotl docker image.
 ```

 2. Create conda env